-We invite you to join us for our signature event held in New York on August 8-10, 2018
+We invite you to join us for our signature event held in Philadelphia, PA on August 7-9, 2019.

 Since its inception in 1988, Lavender Law has excelled as a “family reunion” for lesbian, gay, bisexual, transgender (LGBT), and allied legal professionals to both look back at our shared history of achievement and to look forward to the immediate work of building the foundations of a renaissance at the cutting edge of the legal profession.
 Learn more…